 There are various ways in which you could get in touch with one of our friendly, professional advisors.
 You could simply call our helpline on 0800 073 8801, or you could look at emailing us at email@example.com.
 If you’d prefer us to get in touch with you, you could use the contact form, or you could even opt to use the live chat feature if you like.

-However you’d like to get in touch with us, we will always do our best to offer you the most appropriate help for any swimming pool accident claims.
+Whichever way you would prefer to get in touch with us, we will always do our best to offer you help if you are eligible to make a swimming pool accident claim.

 Gym Accident Claims – To find out about being injured in a gym, you might find this guide useful.